ciardorje/Multi-Season_Spatial_MSOM/README.md

 * ```y[sp,site,week,year]``` = This is the model's estimate of whether or not we detected a given species at a given site in a given week in a given year.
 Again, the model will 'try' to calculate values of ```bDCV``` that best replicate our observed detection matrix ```Y```, but in this case it will not only try and fit the parameters to the instances we did detect the species ```Y[sp,site,year,week] = 1``` but also those where we didn't detect the species ```Y[sp,site,year,week] = 0```, as we can be certain in both cases that the values we provide are true.
 We are not considering whether or not the species occured there, just whether our camera traps took a photo of it.

 Note that in our bernoulli trial to calculate ```y[sp,site,week,year]``` we set the probability to ```p[sp,site,week,year] * z[sp,site,year]```.
-This is because if a species didn't occur in a site (i.e., ```z[sp,site,year] = 0```) the probability that we will detect the species would always be 0 - te species isn't there so we are never going to detect it.
+This is because if a species didn't occur in a site (i.e., ```z[sp,site,year] = 0```) the probability that we will detect the species would always be 0 - the species isn't there so we are never going to detect it.
 In this way, detection is conditional on occurence, and the occurence and detection probability models are linked.
 The models are also conceptually linked in less direct ways:
 * If a species was not observed by our camera traps, but it had a really high occurence probability ```psi``` and low detection probability ```p```, in all likelihood the species did occur at that site, but we just weren't able to detect it.
 * Conversly, if a species wasn't observed at a site, had a really high detection probability ```p``` and a really low occurence probability ```psi``` then we could be fairly confident that the species was not detected because it truly was not present in that site.